nordicopen/easee_hass/README.md

 5. Run `bash links.sh`

 ## Configuration

 Configuration is done through in Configuration > Integrations where you first configure it and then set the options for what you want to monitor.

 ## Development

 This project uses `black` for code formatting and `flake8` for linting.
-Two errors should be ignored when running flake8 so run it with
+Always run

 ```
-flake8 --ignore=E501,E231 custom_components/
+make lint
 ```

+Before pushing your changes